hanjingo/doc/interview.md

 #### Explain normalization and briefly describe the different normal forms.

-Normalization organizes relational data to minimize redundancy and prevent `update/insert/delete` anomalies by splitting tables based on dependencies while preserving meaning.
+Normalization is the process of organizing data to minimize redundancy and avoid anomalies (insertion, update, deletion).
+It involves breaking tables into smaller, related tables and defining relationships.
+The main normal forms are 1NF, 2NF, 3NF, and BCNF — with 3NF being the standard for most production databases.

-For more info, see: [Relational Model#Normalization and functional dependencies](DB/relational_model.md)
+For more info, see: [Normalization#Normal Forms](DB/normalization.md)

 #### What is denormalization, and when is it used?

 Denormalization is the process of combining normalized tables into larger tables for performance reasons.
 It is used when complex queries and joins slow down data retrieval, and the performance benefits outweigh the drawbacks of redundancy.

+For more info, see: [Normalization#Denormalization](DB/normalization.md)

+#### What are the various forms of Normalization?

+The main normal forms are 1NF, 2NF, 3NF, and BCNF, with 4NF and 5NF as advanced forms for specialized scenarios.
+1NF eliminates repeating groups, 2NF eliminates partial dependencies, 3NF eliminates transitive dependencies, and BCNF handles overlapping candidate keys.
+Most production databases are normalized to 3NF.

-For more info, see: [Relational Model#Normalization and functional dependencies](DB/relational_model.md)
+For more info, see: [Normalization#Normal Forms](DB/normalization.md)

 ### Safety